n3oltd/support/docs/01-engage/04-sponsorships/02-creating-sponsorships/index.md

 :::note
 - By default a sponsorship is created as anonymous.
 To associate the sponsorship with an account, click *Change Account* and choose the account accordingly.
 - Before creating a sponsorship, ask your system administrator to add sponsorship schemes for you.
-- To avoid any duplicate sponsorships and their problems, first <K2Link route="docs/engage/sponsorships/searching-sponsorships/" text="search for a sponsorship within Engage" isInternal/>.
+- To avoid any duplicate sponsorships and their problems, first <K2Link route="" text="search for a sponsorship within Engage" isInternal/>.
 :::

 ## Option 1: Create a Sponsorship using Create